frankhjung/article-git-pipelines/README.md

-Git has become the _de facto_ standard for version control, but until recently you needed external tools such as [Jenkins](https://jenkins.io) or [GoCD](https://www.gocd.org) for managing Continuous Integration / Continuous Delivery (CI/CD) pipelines.
+Git has become the _de facto_ standard for version control, but until recently you needed external tools such as [Jenkins](https://jenkins.io) or [GoCD](https://www.gocd.org) to manage Continuous Integration / Continuous Delivery (CI/CD) pipelines.

-Now, though, we're seeing vendors like [Gitlab](https://gitlab.com) and others providing pipeline features - extensible suites of tools to build, test and deploy code.
+Now, though, we're seeing vendors like [Gitlab](https://gitlab.com) and others providing pipeline features with extensible suites of tools to build, test and deploy code.
 These integrated CI/CD features greatly streamline solution delivery and have given rise to whole new ways of doing things like [GitOps](https://queue.acm.org/detail.cfm?id=3237207).